Recommendation to add a course

 Learning goals for the course should be contextualized in relation to the broader college curriculum.
 For example, explicit mention could be made of the college Student Learning Outcomes, Idea Form learning objectives, or learning perspectives and suffixes attached to the course.

 In preparing the syllabus, give attention to the appropriateness of the course expectations in relation to the level of the course.
 Please make the job of GenEd and EPC members easier; the more information you give us, the more likely your submission will be successful.
 A terse and incomplete syllabus is the most common reason for a delay in obtaining EPC approval.

 Note: Additional items are typically found on syllabi that are not directly required for curricular decisions, including attendance and grading policies, credit hour policy, and a description of the honor code.

-Submit AGES courses by noon on Monday of the first week and non-AGES courses by noon on Friday of the first week of the term preceding the term the course will be offered.
+Submit AGES courses by noon on Monday of the 5th week and non-AGES courses by noon on Friday of the 4th week of the term preceding the term the course will be offered.